Kinesiology

 Prerequisites

-All course selections must be approved by your faculty advisor.
+All coursework must be approved by the student’s faculty advisor.

-- Exercise Science (includes Exercise Physiology and Movement and Cognitive Rehabilitation Science)
+- Exercise Science (Exercise Physiology; Movement and Cognitive Rehabilitation Science)

 - Physical Culture and Sport Studies/Sport Management (PCSS/SM)